 Those with entrepreneurial dreams often set their sights on the restaurant business.

-However, while there is always a demand for great food at interesting locales, the restaurant business is a particularly challenging one to enter into.
-It’s always been a challenge for up-and-coming restaurateurs to break into the industry, but the recent COVID-19 pandemic has ushered in a handful of new and overwhelming challenges for even the most experienced restaurant owners.
+However, while there is always a demand for great food at interesting locales, the restaurant business is particularly challenging for up-and-coming restaurateurs to enter — whether due to economic unpredictability, local competition, or a host of other factors.

-While the current economic and social climate may not be ideal, there are still possibilities available for those who want to own a restaurant.
+While the current economic and social climate may not always remain consistent, possibilities still abound for those who want to own a restaurant.
 In fact, now is a great time to start preparing and learning how to open a restaurant.

 Facts and Figures: What You Need to Know About Opening a Restaurant

-Before you go renting a space and designing a menu, you should analyze important data from the restaurant industry.
-The reality is, a lot of restaurants—particularly new, independent restaurants—have a long road ahead of them before they are profitable.
+Before you go renting a space and designing a menu, you should analyze important data from the restaurant and food service industry.
+The reality is, a lot of restaurants — particularly new, independent restaurants — have a long road ahead of them before they are profitable.
 And many do fail.
 By understanding these important facts and figures, you can create a realistic business plan for your restaurant and set yourself up for success.

 These are a few important statistics to note:

-• 4.5 years is the average lifespan of a new restaurant.
-The Bureau of Labor Statistics notes that restaurants with more than 5 employees have a better chance of succeeding for the long-term.
+- The above study also estimated that 4.5 years is the median lifespan of a new restaurant, noting that restaurants with more than five employees have a better chance of succeeding for the long term.

-While aspiring restaurateurs have challenges that lie ahead, with the proper education and preparation, any new restaurant can be a success.
+While aspiring restaurateurs have challenges that lie ahead, with the proper education and preparation, new restaurants can certainly be a success.

 How Much Does It Cost to Open a Restaurant?

-Any entrepreneur recognizes that there are start-up costs associated with their next venture.
-Those who want to open a restaurant should understand the costs that are involved.
+Any entrepreneur recognizes that there are startup and operating costs associated with their next venture.
+Those who want to open a restaurant should understand the costs involved.

-A survey from RestaurantOwner.com highlights the fact that start-up costs can vary significantly for a restaurant depending on a variety of factors.
-On average, start-up costs will likely fall somewhere between $175,000 and $750,000.
-The factors that may influence the cost of your new restaurant include:
+Data has highlighted the fact that startup costs can vary significantly for a restaurant depending on a variety of factors.
+Startup costs could fall anywhere between the vast range of $95,000 and $2 million, with other sources offering a narrower range of $175,000 to $750,000 for those starting from scratch.
+The factors that may influence the financial projections of your new restaurant include:

 Opening-a-Restaurant Checklist: 12 Steps You Need to Take

-Once you have evaluated the data and analyzed the start-up costs, you will want to know more about how to open a restaurant.
+Once you have evaluated the data and analyzed the startup restaurant costs, you will want to know more about how to open a restaurant.
 This checklist will guide you through the process:

-It’s important to create a restaurant concept that takes advantage of current trends while also looking toward the long-term preferences of diners.
+It’s important to create a restaurant concept that takes advantage of current trends while also looking toward the long-term preferences of customers and their dining experience.
+For instance, this concept plan may entail a theme, business structure, designs for the space and branding elements, and the type of food and customers based on market research.

 2. Create an engaging and effective business plan.

-You will need a specific business plan that highlights what you will do to make your restaurant succeed in order to sway investors to provide you with much-needed capital.
+You will need a specific restaurant business plan that highlights what you will do to make your establishment succeed in order to sway investors to provide you with much-needed capital.
+This is the time to nail down your unique selling proposition that sets your restaurant and business model apart from competitors.

 3. Begin generating capital for your new restaurant.

-You will want to evaluate the other restaurants in your local community.
+Evaluate the other restaurants in your local community.
 Is your concept similar to theirs?
 What are they doing that works?
 What are they doing that does not work?
-Use their successes and failures to guide your own opening.
+Use their successes and failures to guide your own opening, and make a point to differentiate yourself in some way.

 6. Acquire all of the licenses and permits that you will need.

-Once you have generated the capital you need and firmed up your location, start applying for the business licenses and permits that you will need to operate.
+Once you have generated the capital you need and firmed up your restaurant’s location, start applying for the business licenses and permits (such as a liquor license) that you will need to operate.
+This may require passing an inspection by your local health department before you can become licensed to open your new establishment.
+Research the regulations in your specific state and city for the most accurate information.

 7. Hire a chef, and write your menu.

-Your chef can help you create a menu that suits your concept and will appeal to your target audience.
+Your chef can help you create a menu that suits your concept and will appeal to your target market.
 “The menu is the one most important document that the operation will develop, it will drive all future business decisions, including what equipment is needed,” Bowman explained.
+Thus, knowing what to look for when hiring a chef is crucial, along with how to curate your job postings and interview process to find the best candidates.

 8. Begin hiring staff members, and focus on the quality of your staff.

-All successful restaurants have one thing in common: They have an excellent team of staff members.
-You will need to hire loyal and reliable staff members who will treat your customers well.
-These positions range from waiters to waitresses to kitchen managers and everything in between.
+All successful restaurants have one thing in common: an excellent team of staff members.
+You will need to hire loyal and reliable service and kitchen staff who can deliver exceptional customer service.
+These positions range from servers to dishwashers to kitchen managers and everything in between.
+Of course, be sure your business plan accounts for the labor costs involved.

 9. Invest in equipment and technology for your restaurant.

-State-of-the-art kitchen equipment and technology are needed in order to have a smooth restaurant opening.
+State-of-the-art restaurant equipment and technology (like a point of sale system) are needed in order to have a smooth restaurant opening.
 But according to Bowman, you should let the menu you’ve chosen guide this step.
 “When buying a piece of equipment it is important to know exactly what you are going to be using it for,” she said.
 “This may sound easy but it all starts with knowing exactly what menu items you plan to serve before you buy the equipment.”

 10. Create and implement a marketing strategy to promote your new restaurant.

-A dynamic marketing strategy will use a combination of traditional and digital marketing materials to get the word out.
+A dynamic marketing plan will use a combination of traditional and digital marketing materials — backed by insights from market research — to get the word out.
 Social media is also a powerful force when launching a new restaurant.
+While modern marketing strategies have become largely digital-first, restaurants are still selling tangible, in-person experiences to people who may be out and about — so don’t underestimate the power of physical advertising methods like signs, banners, billboards, and displays on public transportation.

 11. Begin to network with other local businesses.

-Local business owners can help promote your business and give you advice as you establish yourself in the community.
+Fellow local business owners can help promote your business and offer advice as you establish yourself in the community.
+Don’t be afraid to approach these individuals to ask for help and support their businesses so that they can do the same for yours.

 12. Plan a grand opening celebration for your restaurant.

-A grand opening will generate buzz in the community and will provide you with an exciting moment to introduce your new business to the public.
+A grand opening will generate buzz in the community and provide you with an exciting moment to introduce your new business to the public.
+This may entail details from selecting an ideal date and alerting local media to preparing signage and ensuring your menu is published on your (finished) website.

 Although opening a new restaurant can feel like a daunting task, Bowman thinks that at the end of the day, if done correctly, it can be a huge payoff.
 “We, in the restaurant industry and all of hospitality, invest our heart and soul into this business not only because we love it but because we love what it means to our guests,” she said.
 “The silver lining is our guests love to eat, they love to go out and experience what we offer and we feed off of their energy.”